 Make sure the pancakes is ready to flip – another common mistake with making pancakes is flipping too soon.
 Make sure and wait until you see bubbles appear on the top, before flipping the pancake over.

-Treat Yourself to Even More Delicious Breakfast Recipes!
+More Delicious Breakfast Recipes!

 Chocolate Banana Muffins – soft and moist muffins that are with deep rich chocolate flavor.